 Besides improving the physical structure of the soil, using compost has other benefits.
 It modifies temperature extremes in the soil, keeping it cooler in the summer and warmer in the winter.
 In addition, it utilizes water more efficiently because less moisture is lost due to evaporation and runoff thereby permitting better absorption.

 The Kansas City Zoo sells composted animal manure, or Zoo Manoo, to the public year-round.
-The compost costs $35 per truckload, or $30 for Friends of the Zoo members.
-A truckload is roughly 2.5 skid-steer buckets worth.
+The compost costs $35 for 2 skid-steer loads ($30 for Friends of the Zoo members.)

 Compost is sold by appointment only.
 To make an appointment please email email@example.com or call 816-595-1894.